zadigg/Book-Store/README.md

 Bookstore app

-for this app to work in your local computer, you need to create a mongo database and create an environment variable and add the connection string with the name **MONGO_URI**. then run the app.js in the Backend folder
+for this app to work in your local computer, you need to create a mongo database and create an environment variable and add the connection string with the name **MONGO_URI** and uncomment the localhost from the files in the **pages** folder

+then run the app.js in the Backend folder

     node app.js